Generalizing Hate Speech Detection Using Multi-Task Learning: A Case Study of Political Public Figures: Experiments and Results

 \subsection{Improving Targeted Classification with MTL}

 Here, we examine MTL's ability to improve the classification performance for a known target dataset (in a train-test split), by transferring knowledge from the other datasets.

-\textbf{Setup.} Given the set of all datasets $D := \{d_i | i \in 1..n\}$, we designate a target dataset $d_t \in D$.
-Each $d_i \in D$ is split in a 8:1:1 (train:validation:test) setup; we train MTL as described in \cref{subsec:training_pipeline}.
-We report the final testing results on $d_t$.
+\textbf{Experiment Setup and Evaluation.} \cref{fig:targeted_experiment} shows the setup schema of the task.
+We leverage all $n$ datasets in training; one dataset is designated as the target $d_t$ on which we aim to improve classification and the other $n-1$ are jointly leveraged by MTL.
+We optimize the MTL model for each of the $n$ tasks simultaneously: on the training set of $d_t$ and the $n-1$ additional datasets.
+Finally, we evaluate using $d_t$'s testing set (10\% of the dataset).
+This differs from the new unseen setup used in \cref{subsec:unseen_data_classification} as the training part of the target dataset $d_t$ is not omitted.
+We test against a baseline model in which we use the same model architecture as our MTL model but do not leverage any additional datasets, instead training only on $d_t$.

+\textbf{Outperforming the Baselines.} We compare to the baseline model trained on only the target dataset. \cref{tab:targeted_statistical_significance_test} shows a comparison of the mean Macro F1 score of 10 experiment runs of the single dataset baseline compared to MTL.
+To test for statistical significance, we perform Welch’s t-test \citep{welch_ttest} using the experiment runs as our samples.
+We find that in all 9 datasets, our experiments show a statistically significant ($p<0.05$) improvement for MTL compared to training the model only on the target dataset.
+This shows the effect of the transferring knowledge from the other datasets through the MTL framework.

-\textbf{Outperforming the Baselines.} We performed an extensive literature search and found seven prior works that report predictions on the same datasets as us. \cref{tab:targeted_vs_sota} compares the performances of MTL against these works using the same performance metrics they report.
-The \textit{Reported} column copies the results reported in the said works.
-We find that MTL consistently outperforms the baselines (12 wins, 1 draw, 5 losses).
-Even when losing, MTL still achieves comparable performances.
-As an aside (and intuitively), the targetted classification obtains significantly better results than the unseen.
-For example, the unseen macro-F1 for \hateval is $0.6449$ (see \cref{tab:unseen_vs_baseline}) whereas the targetted macro-F1 is $0.7526$ (see \cref{tab:targeted_vs_sota}).
+We conducted an extensive literature review to identify prior studies that reported predictions on the same datasets as ours. \cref{tab:targeted_vs_sota} compares the performances of MTL against these works using the same performance metrics they report. \cref{tab:targeted_vs_sota} compares the performance of MTL with the reported results of the seven identified studies, using the same performance metrics as reported by them.
+The column labeled as \textit{Reported} lists the results reported in the respective studies.
+Our analysis shows that MTL outperforms the baselines consistently, with 12 wins, 1 draw, and 7 losses.
+Even in cases where MTL underperforms, it still achieves comparable performance in most cases.
+As an aside (and intuitively), the targeted classification obtains significantly better results than the unseen.
+For example, the unseen macro-F1 for \hateval is $0.6449$ (see \cref{tab:unseen_vs_baseline}) whereas the targeted macro-F1 is $0.7526$ (see \cref{tab:targeted_vs_sota}).